hazelcast/hazelcast-python-client/docs/serialization.rst

 data.
 This feature is especially useful in rolling upgrade scenarios.

-The Compact serialization does not require any changes in the user classes as it doesn’t need a class to extend another class.
+The Compact serialization does not require any changes in the user classes as it does not need a class to extend another class.
 Serializers might be implemented and registered separately from the classes.

-The underlying format of the compact serialized objects is platform and language independent.
+The underlying format of the Compact serialized objects is platform and language independent.

 Using Compact Serialization